scribe-security/docs/docs/CLI/valint/README.md

 | OCI | Evidence is stored on a remote OCI registry | access to a OCI registry |
 | scribe | Evidence is stored on scribe service | scribe credentials |

-> For details, see [evidence stores integrations](#-evidence-stores-integration) section
+> For details, see [evidence stores integrations](#evidence-stores-integration) section

 # Policies
+Each `policy` proposes to enforce a set of rules your supply chain must comply with.
+Policies reports include valuations, compliance details, verdicts as well as references to provided `evidence`. <br />
 Policy configuration can be set under the main configuration `policies` section.

-See configuration details, see [configuration](docs/configuration.md) section

-Usage
+### Usage
 ```yaml
 attest:
   cocosign:
     policies: [] # Set of policy configuration
 ```
+> See configuration details, see [configuration](docs/configuration.md) section

 ### Default policy
 When no policy configuration is found, the default policy is a single instance of the verifyTarget policy.
 The values for `allowed_emails`, `allowed_uris`, and `allowed_names` are obtained from the corresponding flag sets `--emails`, `--uri`, and `--common-name`.